Daisy Kent: The Bachelor

 In September 2023, Kent was revealed to be a contestant on season 28 of The Bachelor starring Joey Graziadei.
 She made it to the final two, but eliminated herself after “she knew Kelsey was the one.”
 She was offered the position of The Bachelorette, but turned it down to focus on her health.
 The role instead went to her castmate Jenn Tran from season 28.

 Personal life

 In March 2023, Kent made the decision to have cochlear implant surgery at UC San Diego Health, and began to document her journey on the social media website TikTok.
 As a result of this, she began to grow a large following, with over 12 million views on the video of her cochlear implant activation.
 She then used her platform to launch a non-profit organization, Hear Your Heart, which helps patients pay for cochlear implant surgery.

-Kent got engaged to her boyfriend since spring 2024 Thor Herbst, in Tuscany in October 2025.
+Kent began dating Thor Herbst in the spring of 2024.
+Kent and Herbst were engaged in Tuscany in October 2025.